pburkholder/decksets/2019-02-devopsdc/text.md

 ---

+# How is your organizational culture?

+---

-On my team...
+# On my team...

 * information is actively sought.
-* failures are learning opportunities, and messengers of them are not punished.
+* messengers are not punished when they deliver news failure or other bad news.
 * responsibilities are shared.
 * cross-functional collaboration is encouraged and rewarded.
 * failure causes enquiry.
 * new ideas are welcomed.
+* failures are treated primarily as opportunities to improve.

+# Rank from 1 (strongly disagree) to 7 (strongly agree)

 ^The 2013 survey introduced questions, which you were to rank on a scale from 1 to 7, with 1 being Strongly diagree and 7 being strongly agree